On the Creativity of Large Language Models: Easy and Hard Problems in Machine Creativity

-However, paraphrasing Chalmers \citep{chalmers1996}, these appear as \textit{easy} problems to solve in order to achieve creativity, since solutions to them can be identified by taking into consideration the underlying training and optimization processes.
-The \textit{hard} problem in machine creativity is about the self-awareness of the creative process in itself.
+However, paraphrasing Chalmers \citep{chalmers1996}, these appear as \textit{easy} problems to solve in order to achieve creativity, since solutions to them can be identified by taking into consideration the underlying training and inference processes.
+The \textit{hard} problem in machine creativity is about the intentionality and the self-awareness of the creative process in itself.
+Even though the intent of running the LLM may be achieved by its outcome, it is in an unintentional way \citep{terzidis22}; as current generative AI models are only causal, and not intentional, agents \citep{johnson19}.
 Indeed, a crucial aspect of the creative process is the perception and the ability of \textit{self-evaluating} the generated outputs \citep{amabile83}.
 This can be seen as a form of creative self-awareness.
 While not strictly necessary to generate a response, this ability is essential in order to self-assess its quality, so as to correct it or to learn from it.
-However, currently no LLM is able to self-evaluate its own responses.
-LLMs can in theory recognize certain limitations of their own texts after generating them.
-Then, they can try to correct, modify or rephrase the outputs if asked to do so (i.e., through an external intervention).
+However, no current LLM is able to self-evaluate its own responses.
+LLMs can in theory recognize certain limitations of their own texts after generating them, e.g., by ranking them \citep{franceschelli2024creative} or by assigning quality- and diversity-based scores \citep{bradley2024quality}.
+Then, they can try to correct, modify, or rephrase the outputs if asked to do so (i.e., through an external intervention).
 However, they would do it only by guessing what is the most likely re-casting of such responses or through the application of a set of given rules.
 It is worth noting that this is something distinct from the problem of the potential emergence of theory of mind in these systems \citep{bubeck2023sparks}.

 Indeed, product and process are not sufficient to explain creativity. \cite{rhodes61} theorizes that four perspectives have to be considered: product (see Section \ref{bodencriteria}) and process (discussed above), but also the so-called \textit{press} and \textit{person}.
 Press refers to the relationship between the product and the influence its environment has upon it \citep{rhodes61}.
 Individuals and their works cannot be isolated from the social and historical milieu in which their actions are carried out.
 Products have to be accepted as creative by the society, and producers are influenced by the previously accepted works, i.e., the domain \citep{csikszentmihalyi88}.
 The resulting system model of creativity is a never-ending cycle where individuals always base their works on knowledge from a domain, which constantly changes thanks to new and valuable artifacts (from different individuals).
 For example, individuals generate new works based on the current domain; the field (i.e., critics, other artists, the public, etc.) decides which of those works are worth promoting and preserving; the domain is expanded and, possibly, transformed by these selected works; individuals generate new works based on the updated current domain; and then this cycle repeats.